FredMunene/topizzy/architecture.md

 *   **State Variables:**
     *   `treasury`: Address of the treasury, which can withdraw funds and issue refunds.
     *   `depositCounter`: Counter for the number of deposits.
-    *   `contractAddress`: Address of the contract, set by the deployer.
+    *   `usdcToken`: Address of the USDC ERC20 token (immutable, set at deployment).
 *   **Modifiers:**
     *   `onlyTreasury`:  Restricts function access to the treasury address.
 *   **Functions:**
-    *   `constructor(address _contractAddress)`: Sets the treasury and contract address.
+    *   `constructor(address _ERC20TokenAddress, address _treasury)`: Sets the USDC token address and treasury address.
         *   **Parameters:**
-            *   `_contractAddress`: The address of the contract.
+            *   `_ERC20TokenAddress`: The address of the USDC token contract.
+            *   `_treasury`: The address of the treasury wallet.
-    *   `depositWithPermit(string memory depositRef, address token, uint256 amount, uint256 deadline, uint8 v, bytes32 r, bytes32 s)`: Allows users to deposit tokens using a permit signature for gasless approval.
+    *   `depositWithPermit(string memory depositRef, uint256 amount, uint256 deadline, uint8 v, bytes32 r, bytes32 s)`: Allows users to deposit USDC using a permit signature for gasless approval.
         *   **Parameters:**
-            *   `depositRef`: The reference of the deposit.
+            *   `depositRef`: The reference of the deposit (order reference).
-            *   `token`: Address of the token being deposited.
-            *   `amount`: Amount of tokens to deposit.
+            *   `amount`: Amount of USDC to deposit (in USDC's smallest unit, 6 decimals).
             *   `deadline`: Deadline for the permit signature.
             *   `v, r, s`: Components of the permit signature.
         *   **Returns:**
             *   `depositId`: The ID of the deposit.
         *   **Emits:**
             *   `OrderPaid(depositRef, msg.sender, amount)`
+        *   **Note:** Uses the USDC token address stored in the contract.
-    *   `refund(string memory orderRef, address receiver, uint256 amount, address tokenAddress) external onlyTreasury nonReentrant`: Allows the treasury to refund tokens to a receiver.
+    *   `refund(string memory orderRef, address receiver, uint256 amount) external onlyTreasury nonReentrant`: Allows the treasury to refund USDC to a receiver.
         *   **Parameters:**
             *   `orderRef`: Reference of the order being refunded.
             *   `receiver`: Address to receive the refund.
-            *   `amount`: Amount of tokens to refund.
+            *   `amount`: Amount of USDC to refund.
-            *   `tokenAddress`: Address of the token to refund.
         *   **Emits:**
             *   `Refunded(orderRef, receiver, amount)`
+        *   **Note:** Uses the USDC token address stored in the contract.
-    *   `withdrawTreasury(address receiver, uint256 amount) external onlyTreasury`: Allows the treasury to withdraw tokens.
+    *   `withdrawTreasury(address receiver, uint256 amount) external onlyTreasury`: Allows the treasury to withdraw USDC.
         *   **Parameters:**
-            *   `receiver`: Address to receive the withdrawn tokens.
+            *   `receiver`: Address to receive the withdrawn USDC.
-            *   `amount`: Amount of tokens to withdraw.
+            *   `amount`: Amount of USDC to withdraw.
         *   **Emits:**
             *   `TreasuryWithdrawal(receiver, amount)`
+        *   **Note:** Uses the USDC token address stored in the contract.

 ## Frontend API Endpoints